About the LDAA

 What is Lyme Disease?

-Lyme disease is spread to humans by certain species of ticks.
+Lyme disease is a bacterial illness spread to humans by ticks.
 Ticks carrying the Lyme disease bacterium have been found across Canada, and within Alberta's provincial borders.
-Lack of recognition that ticks and Lyme disease exist in Alberta has compromised the ability of Albertans to obtain a timely diagnosis and treatment for the disease.
+In a 2013 surveillance study by Alberta Health, 20 % of collected blacklegged ticks were found to be infected with the Lyme bacteria, Borrelia burgdorferi.
+Lack of recognition of the existence of ticks & Lyme in Alberta can compromise the ability of Albertans to obtain a timely diagnosis and treatment for the disease.
+MORE ABOUT LYME DISEASE

-In Alberta, there is currently a shortage of options for patients seeking diagnosis and treatment..
-The controversy surrounding this illness leaves many Albertans jumping hurdles within the Alberta health system as they seek answers and help for their illness.
-The LDAA provides information that will help patients get answers and, if diagnosed, to help them explore options, and offer support as available.
+Albertans have a shortage of options for treatment.
+The controversy surrounding this illness leaves many Albertans jumping hurdles within the Alberta health system as they seek diagnosis and treatment for this often debilitating disease.